07 January, 2024

 Stuff going wrong on holiday shouldn’t be your foremost concern.
 After all you’ve got rockies to see and exciting places to be!
 But like it or lump it, without safeguarding your travels, your entire trip could go belly up!

 Since many IEC travellers work at Canadian ski resorts such as Whistler, Sun Peaks and Big White, you'll want to make sure that you're covered for when you hit the slopes on your days off.
 Use the ski quote box when comparing Canada travel insurance policies if you want cover in the snow.
-If purchasing a longer-term specialist policy from DUInsure or Fast Cover choose the winter sports option for a fun, worry-free working-holiday.
+If purchasing a longer-term specialist policy from Fast Cover choose the winter sports option for a fun, worry-free working-holiday.

 Natalie Smith